 The importance of macrophages in wound healing and cellular debridement

-Most people are not exactly fans of housekeeping, the chores often pile up to a point where even the thought of getting started wares you out – sounds familiar?
+Most people are not exactly fans of housekeeping, the chores often pile up to a point where even the thought of getting started wears you out – sounds familiar?

 Well the importance of good housekeeping can also apply to stalled and chronic wounds.
 It’s a well recognized fact that the majority of chronic wounds is stuck in the inflammatory phase , where an imbalance between different molecules contributes to the characteristics of a chronic wound such as: